vineethpandu/vineethpandu/README.md

 Hindustan Times: Created a data lake pipeline for real-time financial data, automated workflows with Google Apps Scripts, and developed ETL processes to streamline reporting.
 Moody's: Automated data transformation pipelines to enhance data quality for financial models using tools like DynamoDB and Kafka.
-Samsung R&D: Built a recommendation engine and voice-controlled chatbot for smart home automation, leveraging ML and NLP with Python and local LLMs.
+Samsung R&D: Built a recommendation engine and voice-controlled chatbot for smart home automation, leveraging ML and NLP with Python and local LLMs.</br>

 🔧 Technical Skills:
 Python, Java, AWS, Google Apps Script, PySpark, Kafka, MongoDB, SQL, and more.